When examining a dissertation or a Licentiate thesis, particular consideration should be given to the following:

-- Faculty secretaries can make all travel arrangements upon request (firstname.lastname@example.org)
+- Faculty secretaries will make all travel arrangements (firstname.lastname@example.org)

-- The opponent must submit the specification of travel expenses to Laura Viertola (email@example.com) , who will include the supervisor’s name in it and forward it to Project Services for payment.
+- The opponent is to submit the specification of travel expenses to Laura Viertola (email@example.com) , who will include the supervisor’s name in it and forward it to Project Services for payment.

 DOCTORAL CANDIDATES: Hotels with which the University has an agreement, the University of Helsinki Instructions for Travel and the travel booking system can be found on Flamma

-University's reference details for invoicing can be obtained from Laura Viertola: firstname.lastname@example.org
+University's reference details for invoicing can be obtained mailing firstname.lastname@example.org

 OPPONENTS: The costs of the opponent (air travel, hotel, taxi or bus fare) will be compensated later upon presentation of a travel expense report with relevant receipts.
-Satu Kattainen can provide you with the travel expense form when they are sent instructions on the public defence.
+Opponents will be provided with the travel expense form when they are sent instructions on the public defence.

 For further instructions, please contact: Tuomas Hurri (email@example.com)